Harley Davidson 96 Cubic Inch Engine Problems: What To Do

 Oil Pump

-The Harley 96 cubic inch engine has issues with the oil pump getting jammed.
-To combat this, Harley-Davidson introduced a dual scavenge system in the engine to increase oil scavenging and improve the system’s longevity.
+The Harley 96 cubic inch engine has major issues with the oil pump getting jammed.
+To combat this, Harley-Davidson introduced a dual scavenge gear system in the engine to increase oil scavenging and improve the system’s longevity.
 In addition to this, the Twin Cam 88B engine variant was designed to address visual styling issues.

 To improve the longevity of the oil system, replacing the cam chest with a hydraulic oil pressure kit can help ensure that the system can continue to work efficiently over time.
 Upgrading to a higher-quality oil and a fan-assisted oil cooler can help eliminate future cam issues.
 Maintaining and regularly servicing your Harley-Davidson motorcycle’s engine ensures its reliability and performance over time.